OksLo/jsPopup/README.md

 # jsPopup
-pure javascript plugin for opening modal windows
+pure JavaScript plugin for work with modal windows